Anatomy of HOA Fees: Are Miami Condo Fees Actually High?

 What are HOA/Condo Association Fees?

 Call it what you may – monthly maintenance fees, homeowner’s association (HOA) fees, master association fees, condo association fees, or simply association fees – this is what you will pay your association on a monthly basis to enjoy all the comforts that come with living in a condo.
-Even if you’re a renter, this is one of the important questions to ask your landlord.
+Therefore, you should prepare a full list of questions to ask HOA if you’re planning on buying a condo

 Why Do Condo Fees Exist and What Do They Cover?